DHTMLX/scheduler-docs/data/api/refs/scheduler.md

 - api/scheduler_load_date_config.md - sets the format of server request parameters 'from', 'to' in case of dynamic loading
 - api/scheduler_map_end_config.md - sets the date to display events until
 - api/scheduler_map_error_position_config.md - sets the position that will be displayed on the map in case the event's location can't be identified
-- api/scheduler_map_infowindow_max_width_config.md - the maximum width of the Google Maps's popup marker in the Map view
+- api/scheduler_map_infowindow_max_width_config.md - the maximum width of the map's popup marker in the Map view
 - api/scheduler_map_initial_position_config.md - sets the initial position of the map
-- api/scheduler_map_initial_zoom_config.md - sets the initial zoom of Google Maps in the Map view
+- api/scheduler_map_initial_zoom_config.md - sets the initial zoom of the map in the Map view
 - api/scheduler_map_resolve_event_location_config.md - activates attempts to resolve the event's location, if the database doesn't have  the event's coordinates stored
 - api/scheduler_map_resolve_user_location_config.md - enables/disables prompts asking the user to share his location for displaying on the map
 - api/scheduler_map_settings_config.md - provides map-related configuration settings